How to book

 How to book the UK driving theory test

-Book the UK driving theory test only through the official gov.uk service at gov.uk/book-theory-test .
-You need a UK provisional driving licence number, an email address, and a credit or debit card.
+Book the UK driving theory test only through the official gov.uk service at gov.uk/book-theory-test.
+You need your UK driving licence number (provisional is fine), an email address, and a credit or debit card.
 The fee is £23 for car or motorcycle.
-The booking service typically shows slots up to around 24 weeks (about 6 months) ahead, subject to availability.
+The booking service shows the available slots at the centres you select, subject to capacity at each.

 GOV.UK — book your theory test